nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 320
 00:17:43,628 --> 00:17:49,352
-[SPEAKER_06]: that has white, black, yellow, and red stripes on the back.
+[SPEAKER_06]: that has white, black, yellow, and red like stripes on the back.

 321
 00:17:49,332 --> 00:17:53,301
-[SPEAKER_06]: Probably a male black widow spider.
+[SPEAKER_06]: It's a probably a male black widow spider.

 322
 00:17:53,281 --> 00:17:55,741